Kenya: Fortifying Institutional, Planning and Policy Frameworks to Manage Climate and Disaster Risk

 - To be aligned with the 2015 Sendai National Framework for Disaster Risk Reduction

 Component 3: the grant has been supporting the advancement of a legal framework for DRM, known as the DRM Policy and Act, through the National Assembly.

 Component 4: As a result of the grant’s technical assistance, the government has updated the “Built Environment Bill”, including adding provisions to ensure that disaster risk reduction, climate change adaptation, and water and energy efficiency are including in building codes.
 The government has also added provisions for the creation of safer housing guidelines.

 Partnerships and Coordination

-The activities will be carried out by the World Bank, in partnership with key national institutions, including the National Disaster Operations Centre and the National Drought Management Authority.
+The activities are carried out by the World Bank, in partnership with key national institutions, including the National Disaster Operations Center and the National Drought Management Authority.

 Window of Action